Polylogarithmic-Weight Dicke States in QAC$^0$ and Arbitrary Symmetric States in QAC$^0_f$: Overview

 \subsubsection{Constructing a state with constant fidelity with \safedkn.}

+For simplicity, assume that $n \geq k^3$ and that $k^3$ divides $n$; the general parameter regime is handled in the formal proof.
 We will start with the simpler goal of just constructing a state $\ket{\psi}$ that has constant fidelity with $\dkn$, i.e. a state that satisfies \ref{itm:const-fid}.
 Although known constructions of $\dkn$ require $\FANOUT_n$, we can apply them to prepare $\ket{D^{k^3}_k}$ using $\FANOUT_k$ \cite{cleandicke2026}.
 Starting with this state, we will ``expand'' each qubit into $m=n/k^3$ qubits, so that ultimately the state will be on $n$ qubits.

 More formally, we will make use of the following controlled-W map, which is known to be in $\QACZ$, for example as a consequence of \cref{lem:ctrlstate} and \cref{fact:zerow}. \begin{itemize} \item $\ket{0}\ket{0^m} \to \ket{0}\ket{0^m}$ \item $\ket{1}\ket{0^m} \to \ket{0}\ket{W_m}$ \end{itemize}